Year of foundation: 1841

-Cheltenham College is a private school known for its high level of academic training.
-95% of its graduates continue their studies in the UK in prestigious universities, many become students of the best universities in the world.
+Cheltenham College is a private school known for its high level of academic preparation.
+95% of its graduates continue studying in the UK in prestigious universities, many become students of the leading universities in the world.

 Cheltenham College confirms its reputation year after year.
-This joint school in Gloucestershire offers training in GCSE, A-level programs.
+This joint school in Gloucestershire offers studying GCSE, A-level programs.
 The results of final examinations at the school are among the best in the county.
-About 7% of pupils continue their studies at Cambridge and Oxford University.
+About 7% of students continue their studies at Cambridge and Oxford University.

 The process of studying in prestigious and expensive Cheltenham College is based on traditional academic principles.
-At the same time, the attention of schoolchildren, in addition to basic studies, offers research projects, a sports program.
+At the same time, to attention of students, in addition to basic studies, research projects, sports programs are offered.
 There are many circles in the school.
-They enable children to concentrate on in-depth study of interesting disciplines (mathematics, geography, natural sciences, literature, politics, history, etc.).
-The work of teachers is not limited to classical teaching.
-They do not just train the pupils of the school, but orient them towards a future career.
+They enable students to concentrate on in-depth studying of interesting disciplines (mathematics, geography, natural sciences, literature, politics, history, etc.).
+The work of teachers is not limited by classical teaching.
+They orient students towards a future career.

-Extra-curricular activities make the school life interesting, bright.
+Extra-curricular activities make the school life interesting and bright.
 Creative, sports sections work on an ongoing basis.
 They allow children with any level of ability to improve in the field of interest, be it theater, music, design or sports (swimming, squash, cricket, rugby, hockey, etc.).

 College curricula are aimed at the implementation of two main goals: deep, fundamental education and the formation of a harmonious personality.